joergjo/BookLibrary-NetCore/README.md

 - The API has been implemented with ASP.NET Core MVC running on .NET Core.
 - The API's data access layer has been built to be fully compatible with the Node.js version, hence you can use the same database for this version and the original.
 - Unit tests for the API using [xUnit.net](https://github.com/xunit/xunit) and [Moq](https://github.com/moq/moq4) have been added.
-- Docker Compose and Kubernetes YAML files have been added to run in the app in a Docker Container or as a service in Kubernetes on Linux.
+- Docker Compose (`docker-compose.yml`) and Kubernetes (`booklibrary.yaml`) YAML files have been added to run the app in a Docker Container or as a service in Kubernetes on Linux.

 ****

-Like the original, this version uses [MongoDB](https://www.mongodb.com/) as database.
+Like the original this version uses [MongoDB](https://www.mongodb.com/) as database.
 The implementation supports both MongoDB and MongoDB Atlas.
 Use whatever flavor of MongoDB works best for you.
 I recommend using either MongoDB or MongoDB Atlas version 3.4 or higher.

 Please make sure to configure your connection string in `appsettings.json` or in your [user secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets).